That makes it one of the least densely populated countries in Europe!

 The main exports consist of wood and paper, machinery and equipment, furniture, food products and textiles.

-Do you know any interesting facts about Estonia?
+Do you know any interesting or fun facts about Estonia that we’ve missed?
 Share them with us in the comments section below!